Updated 25 April 2018

 (Roll your mouse over the link words below to access these websites)

-- Our Director of Music, Sam Laughton, who has introduced us to a widening repertoire of music and inspired the players to ever higher standards of performance.
+- Sam Laughton, who during his inspirational ten year term as Director of Music introduced us to a widening repertoire of music and inspired the players to ever higher standards of performance.

 - Mark Johnstone and the singers of the Camerata Consort